majad00/ex5601_openwrt_loader/README.md

 /tmp/matrix_flash_inactive.sh --diagnose
 ```
 > [!WARNING]
-> If router boot to the OEM after script completes, try a different conversion option.
-If it still fails, go for a UART-based installation, as repeated failing attempting may brick your router.
+> If router boot to the OEM after script completes, try a different conversion option (stokck Vs ubootmod).
+If it still fails, use UART-based installation, as repeated failing may brick your router.

+> you can always recover your router using UART and utilities like mtk_uarboot or de-bricker.
 ### How to create miniroot from source

 To create `openwrt_chroot_rootfs.tar.gz` file, follow these steps: